freenode/web-7.0/content/pages/policies.md

 * E-mail Address for the purposes of account management and protection from abuse.
 * Internet Protocol (IP) Address for the purposes of account management and protection from abuse.
 * Your user ID or “nick” for the purposes of account management and protection from abuse.
-* In the case of Group Contact, freenode may also collect project/organisational affiliation and real names in connection with the initial registration for verification and to prevent abuse.
+* In the case of Group Contacts, freenode may also collect project/organisational affiliation and real names in connection with the initial registration for verification and to prevent abuse.

 #### From the Website(s) and Email